 "In January 2011, a Spanish judge indicted Demjanjuk on charges of being an accessory to genocide and Crimes against Humanity, based on the accusation that he was a guard at the Flossenbürg concentration camp in Germany.
 The Spanish are expected to have Demjanjuk extradited to Spain when the German trial ends."

 "Demjanjuk’s trial ... conducted in Germany where judges takes judicial notice that Jews were killed in gas chambers by the Nazis, so no proof is required.
 If his attorney were to ask for proof that there were gas chambers at Sobibor, he would promptly be arrested for being a Holocaust denier.
 He would have no defense because the Holocaust is considered to be “manifestly obvious” by the German courts and does not have to be proved."
-The big farce.

 No evidence was produced that he committed a specific crime.
 The court found him guilty.
 Sentenced to five years.
 Judge Alt said he had ordered Demjanjuk freed during his appeal as he did not pose a flight risk because of his advanced age, poor health and the fact that he was stateless following his expulsion from the US. http://topics.nytimes.com/topics/reference/timestopics/people/d/john_demjanjuk/index.html